damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab-pages-setup.markdown

 ## Building Process

-As previously mentioned, **GitLab.com** building process is controlled by yourself, through `.gitlab-ci.yml` configurations.
+The GitLab.com building process is controlled by yourself, through `.gitlab-ci.yml` configurations.
 If you want to monitor the process while it's running, just follow these few steps:

 - Sign into your GitLab.com account and open the project you want to view.
 - On the sidebar menu, click on `Builds`.